-Like object permission management using internal authorization, internal authentication is based on Cassandra-controlled login accounts and passwords.
+Like object permission management that uses internal authorization, internal authentication is based on Cassandra-controlled login accounts and passwords.
 Internal authentication works for the following clients when you provide a user name and password to start up the client:

-Internal authentication stores usernames and bcrypt-hashed passwords in the system_auth.credentials column family.
+Internal authentication stores user names and bcrypt-hashed passwords in the dse_auth.credentials column family.

-PasswordAuthenticator is an IAuthorizer implementation, available in Cassandra 1.2.2 and later, that you can use to configure Cassandra for internal authentication out-of-the-box.
-You make a few changes to the cassandra.yaml as described in this procedure.
-Then, to use authentication, you start up the client using the default superuser name and password (cassandra/cassandra).
+To configure Cassandra to use internal authentication, first you change the superuser password, and then you make a few changes to the cassandra.yaml as described in this procedure.
+To use authentication, you start up the client using the default user name and password (cassandra/cassandra).

-The syntax for starting up the client is:
+Restart DataStax Enterprise.
+The syntax for starting up the Cassandra client for the first time after configuring native authentication is:

 <client startup string> -u cassandra -p cassandra

-A default superuser name and password (cassandra) that you use to start the supported client is stored in Cassandra.
-For example, to start cqlsh:
+Start cqlsh using the same superuser name and password (cassandra) that you use to start the supported client.
+For example, to start cqlsh in CQL 3 mode on Linux:

 You can now set up user accounts and authorize users to access the database objects by using CQL to grant them permissions on those objects.